High Risk Confined Space Training

 This city and guilds confined space training is a three-day course that includes practical elements.
 It is also available to complete as an in-house course in our Blackburn venue.

 Our experienced trainer will teach you how to work safely in water and non-water industry areas.
-Furthermore, you will learn how to enter and exit high risk confined spaces safely.
+Furthermore, you will learn how to use the equipment and tools safely and also enter and exit high risk confined spaces safely.

 With the knowledge gained from this High Risk Confined Space training, you will be able to keep yourself and other colleagues safe on the job.

-This confined space training covers the following topics (for the full list of topics covered in this course, see the dropdown below):
+This confined space training covers the following topics (for the full list of topics covered in this course, keep reading):

 • Confined Spaces Regulations 1997 and approved code of conduct